rabid-unicorn/reverse-pioneer/_posts/2014-10-24-are-you-very-religious.md

 The music was still too loud.
 It was much easier to talk out on the porch.

 "I want to be your friend," she said as she pressed her phone into my hand, an empty new contact form on the screen.
-She looked up up at me and I looked down at her as her expression shifted to match the conflicted look in mine.
+She looked up at me and I looked down at her as her expression shifted to match the conflicted look in mine.

 "I didn't see you smile until we drew each other."